dascalustefan/c-sql/readme.md

 databases 1 project
 garaj.bak is the database
-the rest is in c# the interface
+the rest is in c# the interface and stuff